qwaneu/qwaneu.github.io/_drafts/team-fluency-feedback-with-systems-thinking.md

 to go up.
 Red edges mean an *opposite* effect: if one variable goes up, the other tends to go down.

-We sometimes add some explanation or write down some themes we notice, like the purple post-its in this case.
-Or we add some benefits that are relevant for management and show how these relate to the system (green post-its in this example).
+We sometimes add an explanation or some themes we noticed (the purple notes in this diagram).
+Or we add some benefits that are relevant for management and show how these relate to the system (the green notes).

-The diagram we create is not the truth.
+The diagram we create is not the truth!
 It represents how we (as facilitators) perceive the system, based on what we heard from management and from the team, what we heard between the lines, and our own experience.
-We will not present the complicated diagram shown above as 'the way things are'.
-Instead, we use the diagram to illustrate how we see the system, and how we think the team can make more effective steps for growth.
-We use diagrams of effects as a kind of 'intuition support system'.
+We will not present such a diagram as 'the way things are'.
+Instead, we use these diagrams to illustrate how we see the system, and how we think the team can make more effective steps for growth.

-If our efforts result in such a big, complicated diagram, we look for ways to present it in a more manageable way.
-In this case, we noticed that there were actually 3 systems in place.
+The diagram show above is way to big and complicated, so we look for ways to present it in a more manageable way.
+Here, we noticed that there were actually 3 systems in place.
 Of course, everything is connected, but splitting it up in three smaller diagrams allows us to present our feedback in a more focused way: